Northgate Peaks TrailMar 10, 2017

 If you are looking for a trail that is relatively short that you can bring you kids on but is longer than the popular lower Emerald Pools trail or Riverside Walk, this is the one.
 The Northgate Peaks Trail is 2 miles to the viewpoint and 2 miles back and is pretty much level whole time.
 It should take anywhere from 2 to 4 hours of time, depending on how slow or fast you take it as well as how long you relax at the viewpoint.
 This trail is in the Kolob Terrace part of the Park, meaning that your surroundings will include mostly open fields and lush pinion forests, as well as some beautiful white sandstone formations here and there.
-This scenery is quite different from what you’d primarily be looking at while hiking the big-name trails in the more well known parts of the Park, but is certainly a wonderful variation to what, to some, may be familiar views.
+This scenery is quite different from what you’d primarily be looking at while hiking the big-name trails in the more well-known parts of the Park but is certainly a wonderful variation to what, to some, may be familiar views.

 To get to the beginning of the Northgate Peaks Trail, drive from Springdale back towards the city of Virgin (that you passed on your initial drive to the park) by taking Route 9 which should be familiar to you if you are already staying in a Springdale hotel.
 Turn on Kolob Terrace Rd and drive about 15 and a half miles to the parking area known as the Wildcat Canyon Trailhead.
 You shouldn’t have any trouble spotting this parking area as it is marked with an informational display case.
-Once you’ve found it, park you car.
+Once you’ve found it, park your car.
 You’ve made it!
 (We should note here that one of the Subway routes starts here as well, so don’t be confused if you see signage denoting as much).

 You’ll have hiked the first mile when you’ll come to one of three relatively close trail intersections, one after the other.
 Make sure to turn left here (the Lava Point direction), then shortly after that you’ll come to another trail intersection.
 On this second one, go right.
 Then you’ll come to the third and final one.
 Continue going straight through this one.
 Once you’ve passed through that third intersection, you have only 1 mile to go until you’ve reached the viewpoint.
-When you get there, breakout the lunches and the cameras.
-Some consider the sights at the end of Northgate Peaks Trail to be somewhat underwhelming compared to, say, Angel’s Landing or Observation Point, but in our opinion it is simply different, not worse.
+When you get there, break out the lunches and the cameras.
+Some consider the sights at the end of Northgate Peaks Trail to be somewhat underwhelming compared to, say, Angel’s Landing or Observation Point, but in our opinion, it is simply different, not worse.
 It gives you a glimpse of what’s known as the Great West Canyon and includes views of many named and beautiful formations, such as both Northgate peaks, North Creek, and the North Guardian 3 Angel.
 Turn around go right back the same way you came when you’re all done at the viewpoint.